Master of Science in Accountancy

 Dr Anson Wong

 - Mode of study: Mixed-mode.
 Students can pursue their studies in either a full-time study load (taking 9 credits or more in a semester) or a part-time study load (taking less than 9 credits in a semester).
-Depending on their study pace, students should normally be able to complete the programme full-time in 1 to 1.5 years and part-time in 2 to 2.5 years with a maximum study period of 5 years.
+Depending on their study pace, students should normally be able to complete the programme full-time in 1 to 1.5 years and part-time in 2 to 2.5 years.
 Students will be required to attend more classes in the evening if they choose the full-time option, and the duration will be subject to class quota availability.

 - Note to Applicants